La Sportiva Finale Review

 Pockets and steep terrain are probably the performance areas where the Finale does the worst.
 The toe dimensions are svelte, making it possible to squeeze the toe inside small pockets.
 However, the neutral sole and thick rubber make it difficult to pull your body in on steep terrain or feel the micro features of a pocket.

 We're also not huge fans of the heel cup.
 Our testers complained that it felt loose with empty space on either side.
 We even observed one shoe pop entirely off our tester's heel while attempting a strenuous heel hook.
-He switched to a different pair of shoes.
+He switched to a different pair of shoes to pull off that move.

 When it comes to rock climbing performance, footwear is arguably the single most important piece of gear.
 However, sticky rubber wears out quickly so climbing shoes are one of the highest recurring costs for regular climbers.
-The La Sportiva Finale presents a two-prong way to reduce those costs — it's available at an affordable retail price and the durability advantage of its thicker rubber means that you should wear through a pair less quickly.
+Wearing out shoes is less of an issue for experienced climbers who have other shoes they can wear while they wait for a resole.
+But the La Sportiva Finale presents a two-prong approach to reduce those costs — it's available at an affordable retail price and the durability advantage of its thicker rubber means that you should wear through a pair less quickly.
 Although its performance cannot quite match some premium models, we still think this is a model worth considering by anyone searching for an excellent value.